kfsibanyoni/printf/README.md

 * d
 * i

-### 2. With a face like mine, I do better in print
+### 13. Print is the sharpest and the strongest weapon of our party

-Handle the following custom conversion specifiers:
+Handle the following custom conversion specifier:

-* b: the unsigned int argument is converted to binary

-### 3. What one has not experienced, one will never understand in print
+* r : prints the reversed string

+### 14. The flood of print has turned reading into a process of gulping rather than savoring

-Handle the following conversion specifiers:
+Handle the following custom conversion specifier:

-* u
-* o
-* x
-* X
+* R: prints the rot13'ed string

 ---